mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *failure is simply a few errors in judgment, repeated every day.*
+> *the squirrel that you killed in jest, dies in earnest.*

 </div>
 <!-- quote-end -->